Jim’s Original in Chicago: Polish Sausage and Pork Chop

 Pros

-• Food was ready as quick as I ordered it
+• Food was ready as quickly as I ordered it

 • Considered to be the best Polish sausage in Chicago